 - Self-management education including individualised written asthma action plans should be offered.

 - Always check concordance with medication/existing action plan, effective inhaler technique and the presence/absence of trigger factors before initiating new drug therapy.

 - It is very important to consider the upper respiratory tract when treating asthma.
 It is much more difficult to treat asthma successfully if co-existing allergic rhinitis is not adequately controlled.

 Routine asthma care is largely carried out in primary care.
 Practices must keep a register of patients with asthma to ensure adequate follow-up and audit.
 All patients with asthma should be reviewed at least annually, more often if disease is less well controlled or recently diagnosed.
 Reviews should be carried out by a nurse or doctor with appropriate and up-to-date training and should include:

-- Current symptoms using objective measures.The Royal College of Physicians (RCP) 'three questions' are widely used:Alternatives include the Asthma Control Questionnaire, Asthma Control Test and Mini Asthma Quality of Life Questionnaire.
+- Current symptoms using objective measures:The 'three questions' of the Royal College of Physicians (RCP) are widely used:Alternatives include the Asthma Control Questionnaire, Asthma Control Test and Mini Asthma Quality of Life Questionnaire.

 - In the last month/week have you had difficulty sleeping due to your asthma (including cough symptoms)?